RichardMidnight/homebridge-pi/README.md

       bash homebridge-pi.sh

-You can install by typing
+You can automatically install homebridge by typing

       bash homebridge-pi.sh install

-You can uninstall by typing
+You can automatically uninstall homebridge by typing

       bash homebridge-pi.sh uninstall